Jerrylum/iq-swerve-bot-visualizer/README.md

 - $x, y$: Normalized translation inputs $[-1, 1]$
 - $\omega$: Normalized rotation input $[-1, 1]$
 - $v_{\text{max}}$: Maximum motor velocity (140 RPM)
-- $d \in \{-1, 1\}$: Direction from the previous step
+- $`d \in \{-1, 1\}`$: Direction from the previous step

 ## System Architecture

 The architecture of the IQ Swerve Bot Visualizer is structured into three distinct layers, each responsible for different aspects of the application's functionality.
-This separation ensures modularity and ...

 ### Presentation Layer (src/routes/+page.svelte)